 Blood in the semen may also be caused by:

-Often, the cause cannot be found.
+Often, the cause of the problem cannot be found.

-Always call your doctor if you notice any blood in your semen.
+Always call your health care provider if you notice any blood in your semen.

-The health care provider will perform a physical examination, looking for signs of:
+The provider will perform a physical exam and look for signs of: